cdl-geneseo/geneseo-dictionary/S/Shank.md

 # Shank

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shank

 Created by  Anne Baranello, last modified on Dec 13, 2020

 Verb/NounA crude weapon made from materials and objects that would otherwise be unsuspecting and harmless in their proper use.
 Usually thin and sharp, a shank is used to stab someone/something. &quot;To shank (something)&quot; is often used, using the word as a verb in this case.
 (Baranello, S-Z 2020)